 3. Use a Sponge

 Once you get the grout spread onto the tile, you need to wipe everything down with a sponge.
 A sponge will help you remove excess on the top of the glass tiles.
-In addition to that, it will help you even out the grout in the joints for a smooth, finished appearance as well.
+It will also help you even out the grout in the joints for a smooth, finished appearance as well.

 Mistakes to Avoid